physics210/p210-2025/web/syllabus.md

 ## ACKNOWLEDGEMENTS

-The 2022 version of this syllabus was a revision and update of Prof Carl Michal's 2021 Physics 210 syllabus, and has subsequently been revised multiple times.
+* The 2022 version of this syllabus was a revision and update of Prof Carl Michal's 2021 Physics 210 syllabus, and has subsequently been revised multiple times.
+* GenAI was used to recommend revisions to this document to make it more concise and welcoming to students.

 ## APPENDIX 1: COMPLETE GRADE DECISION TABLE